 Q. Are graduation pictures available?

 Family units will be encouraged to take photographs of their graduate on the stage at Commencement.

 Q. How many graduation ceremonies are held each year?

 Kent State University Columbiana County Campuses hold one commencement ceremony each year in May.
-All Columbiana County Campus graduates will be allowed to participate and will be recognized along with the spring graduates.
+All Columbiana County Campus graduates will be allowed to participate.

-The Kent campus holds several ceremonies in December, May and August for students graduating with bachelor degrees.
+The Kent campus holds several ceremonies in December, May and August for students graduating in those terms.